sikessle/htwg-lab-cloud/README.md

 - Merge if feature works flawless to master
 - GitHub Issues to manage Features, Bugs, etc.

-# Project Goals

-see Issues->Milestones

-# DevStack

-To bring the networking up and running after switching between different networks (HTWG, home, etc.) run the following in the ubuntu host: `sudo ifdown eth0 && sudo ifup eth0`

-# Deployment
+# Deployment on Ubuntu 14.04

 Run `deploy.sh` in this folder as normal user in your Ubuntu 14.04 machine (which will be the HTWG Cloud Lab Host).

-# Deployment incl.
-VirtualBox
+# Deployment with VirtualBox

 run `vagrant up`